-My clients will tell you I am constantly referring them to books… whether it’s parenting, spirituality, mindfulness, self-acceptance, there are so many wonderful books out there!
+My clients will tell you I am constantly referring them to one book or another… whether it’s parenting, spirituality, mindfulness, self-acceptance, there are so many wonderful books out there!

-So today, I wanted to share a few of the parenting books I consider to be most life-changing for both myself and my clients.
+So today, I wanted to share a few parenting books.
+Ones I consider to be most life-changing for both myself and my clients.

-I do not yet have any affiliate status, so I am not receiving anything in return for promoting these books.
-They are just that good
+I do not yet have any affiliate status, so I am not receiving anything in return for promoting any book.
+They are just that good.

 And I don’t even know if the man sings.

-But I do know that he has put together more than half a century of attachment research, along with the latest developments in neuroscience, to help parents rock their roles.
+But, I do know that he has put together more than half a century of attachment research, along with the latest developments in neuroscience, in book form to help parents rock their roles.

 And yet, here we are… Due in no small part to the fact that Siegel’s approach is rooted both in hard science and deep love, two things which are arguably the opposite of faddish.